CodeYourFuture/Changes/README.md

 ### Structure the process of making change so it is more likely to happen:
 Instead of “someone should do this” we say “I will do this”.
-Spend less time on what we should do and more on why we should do it.
+Spend less time on _what others_ should do and more on _why we_ should do it.

 ### Show upcoming changes and projects.
 Have a central, open board showing what people are working on.
 So therefore, the Change Board must do these things